buttermilk-crypto/unity/unity-encoding/README.md

-# Unity Encoding - JSON As It Should Have Been
+# The Unity Encoding - JSON As It Could Have Been

 The Unity Encoding is a set of constraints applied to the JSON which makes the resulting output more usable in the context of XML compatibility and data validation.

-Every Unity-encoded file is pure JSON: it can be parsed with any JSON parser (such as in a web browser) and consumed by any existing JSON-based tooling.
+Every Unity-encoded file is *pure* JSON: it can be parsed with any JSON parser (such as in a web browser) and consumed by any existing JSON-based tooling.
+Nothing is added.

 The best way to understand Unity is to look at a few productions: